-In 2016, Cassie Zhang and Stella Liu became a Schwarzman finalist.
+In 2016, Cassie Zhang was named an Alternate (waitlisted), and Stella Liu became a Schwarzman finalist.

 Selection will be based on academic excellence and leadership potential as well as performance in the semi-finalist interviews.
 Schwarzman has defined leadership potential as “the ability to conceptualize, articulate and implement new approaches to existing conditions, with determination, energy, courage and adaptability to drive change despite obstacles.”
 Students should also possess the “ability to anticipate trends and paradigm changes, exemplary character, desire to understand other cultures, perspectives and positions.”